ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

 ## How policies are defined for information barriers

-Currently, information barriers policies are defined and managed with PowerShell cmdlets.
+Currently, information barriers policies are defined and managed in the Office 365 Security & Compliance Center using PowerShell cmdlets.
 This is typically done by a compliance administrator or a global administrator.

 1. As a global administrator or compliance administrator, create a remote PowerShell session to the Security & Compliance Center.
 (To get help with this, see [Connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell).)